Meet Bulamu Healthcare’s Leadership Team

 Richard Chandler, MBA

-Board Chair & Chief Executive Officer
+Board Chair and Chief Executive Officer

 Dick Chandler was a director of Bulamu Healthcare and became Board Chair and CEO in May 2017, when co-founder Jim Balassone suddenly passed away.
 Since 2003, Dick has operated a management consulting firm, R. H. Chandler Co., working with a variety of companies in healthcare and technology.
 He also has been an adjunct professor at the University of California, Irvine, and the University of Montana, where he teaches MBA courses in business strategy, entrepreneurship, negotiations, and CEO leadership.